FStarLang/FStar/INSTALL.md

 ### Prerequisites: Working OCaml setup  ###

 The steps require a working OCaml setup.
-OCaml version from 4.04.0 to 4.09.X should work.
+OCaml version from 4.04.0 to 4.12.X should work.
-Versions outside this range are known not to work.

 #### Instructions for Windows ####